MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-as-select-transact-sql.md

  **[ [ *database_name* . [ *schema_name* ] . ] | *schema_name* . ] *table_name***
  is the one- to three-part name of the table to create in the database.
 For an external table, only the table metadata is stored in the relational database.

   **[ ( column_name [ ,...n ] ) ]**
   is the name of a table column.

- **LOCATION =  '*hdfs_folder*'**
- specifies where to write the results of the SELECT statement on the external data source.
-The location is a folder name and can optionally include a path that's relative to the root folder of the Hadoop cluster or Blob storage.
-PolyBase will create the path and folder if it doesn't already exist.

-The external files are written to *hdfs_folder* and named *QueryID_date_time_ID.format*, where *ID* is an incremental identifier and *format* is the exported data format.
-An example is QID776_20160130_182739_0.orc.
+  **LOCATION =  'prefix://path[:port]'** provides the connectivity protocol (prefix), path and optionally the port, to the external data source, where the result of the SELECT statement will write.

+  If the destination is a S3-compliant object storage a bucket must first exist, but Polybase can create sub-folders if required.
+SQL Server 2022 supports Azure Data Lake Storage Gen2, Azure Storage Account V2, and S3-compliant object storage.

  **DATA_SOURCE = *external_data_source_name***
  specifies the name of the external data source object that contains the location where the external data is stored or will be stored.
 The location is either a Hadoop cluster or an Azure Blob storage.
 To create an external data source, use [CREATE EXTERNAL DATA SOURCE &#40;Transact-SQL&#41;](../../t-sql/statements/create-external-data-source-transact-sql.md).